gitlabhq/gitlab-runner/docs/configuration/advanced-configuration.md

 | `Path`                   | string  | Name of the path to prepend to the cache URL. |
 | `Shared`                 | boolean | Enables cache sharing between runners.
 Default is `false`. |
 | `MaxUploadedArchiveSize` | int64   | Limit, in bytes, of the cache archive being uploaded to cloud storage.
 A malicious actor can work around this limit so the GCS adapter enforces it through the X-Goog-Content-Length-Range header in the signed URL.
 You should also set the limit on your cloud storage provider. |

-WARNING:
-In GitLab Runner 11.3, the configuration parameters related to S3 were moved to a dedicated `[runners.cache.s3]` section.
-The configuration with S3 configured directly in `[runners.cache]` was deprecated.
-**In GitLab Runner 12.0, the configuration syntax was removed and is no longer supported**.

 The cache mechanism uses pre-signed URLs to upload and download cache.
 URLs are signed by GitLab Runner on its own instance.
 It does not matter if the job's script (including the cache upload/download script) are executed on local or external